PhilipQuirke/SkyCombAnalystHelp/UserInterface.md

 This page details how to use SkyComb Analyst to analyse the video.

-## Loading a new Drone Video
+## Step 0: Run SkyComb Analyst
 Run the SkyComb Analyst tool.

-### Selecting a Video
+## Step 1: Selecting a Video
-Click "Select" and choose one of your thermal or optical video files:
+Click the "Select Video" button and choose one of your thermal or optical video files:
 - The flight log for the thermal video will be processed.
 This can take a few seconds.
 - Detailed ground and surface elevation data for the area under the drone flight path will be obtained.
 This can take a few seconds.
 - Several graphs will be displayed